Category: Law Practice Management

 Law As A Process: How Process Design Defines Value, Delivers Efficiency, and Drives Business Strategy

-KorumLegal’s proprietary Korum Process Methodology (KPM) focuses on helping law departments “do more with less” by applying the best practices of Lean, Six-Sigma, and Agile methods to the delivery of legal services in the APAC region.
-Legal process management approach in North America vs APAC Legal […]
+KorumLegal’s proprietary Korum Process Methodology (KPM) focuses on helping law departments “do more with less” by applying the best practices of Lean, Six Sigma, and Agile methods to the delivery of legal services in the APAC region.
+Legal process management approach in North America vs APAC […]

 The significance of Artificial Intelligence in unlocking innovation for legal practice

-Almost all over the world, scholars believe that future business growth will happen only if data is being used intelligently.
-The handling of significant volumes of data, the requirement of extra resources and the need of speed to conduct business has all helped increased the demand […]
+Almost all over the world, scholars believe that future business growth will happen only if data is used intelligently.
+The handling of significant volumes of data, the requirement of extra resources and the need for speed to conduct business have all helped increased the demand for […]

 Litigation Funding in Asia – Where are we now?